StarRocks/starrocks/docs/loading/Etl_in_loading.md

 );
 ```

+> **NOTE**
+>
-> Note: If you choose Routine Load, you must use the `COLUMNS` parameter to temporarily name the columns of the data file to create a column mapping between the data file and the StarRocks table.
+> If you choose Routine Load, you must use the `COLUMNS` parameter to temporarily name the columns of the data file to create a column mapping between the data file and the StarRocks table.

 For detailed syntax and parameter descriptions, see [CREATE ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/ROUTINE%20LOAD.md).